Why use a car train?

 - Closely follow the instructions displayed on signs and provided by personnel.

-- During the entire ride, it’s absolutely forbidden to leave your car (except in case of an emergency).
+- During the entire ride, it’s forbidden to leave your car (except in case of an emergency).
 It would be extremely dangerous to be out on the narrow platform of a speeding train.
 Don’t ever throw cigarettes or other objects out of the window.

 Car trains in Switzerland

 - Lötschberg car train between Kandersteg (Bernese Oberland) and Goppenstein (Valais).
 You can't make reservations.
 There is no alternative road.

-- Vereina car train from Selfranga (Klosters) to Saglians (Lower Engadine).
+- Vereina car train between Selfranga (Klosters) and Sagliains (Lower Engadine).
 Reservations are not necessary.
 An alternative is the Flüela Pass road.

-- Furka car train from Oberwald (Valais) to Realp (near Andermatt).
+- Furka car train between Oberwald (Valais) and Realp (near Andermatt).
+You only need reservations if you're driving a vehicle heavier than 3,5 tonnes.
 An alternative is the Furka Pass road.

-- Oberalp car train from Andermatt to Sedrun (Graubünden).
+- Oberalp car train between Andermatt and Sedrun (Graubünden).
+Advance booking is required for this train.
 An alternative is the Oberalp Pass road.

-- Car train from Kandersteg (Bernese Oberland) to Iselle (Italy).
+- Car train between Kandersteg (Bernese Oberland) and Iselle (Italy).
+Reservations are optional.
 There is no alternative road.

-- Car train from Brig (Valais) to Iselle (Italy).
+- Car train between Brig (Valais) and Iselle (Italy).
+Reservations aren't possible.
 An alternative is the Simplon Pass road.